idmacleod/pda_testing/testing_task_1.md

   if card1.value > card2.value
     return card # Should be "card1"
   else
-    return card2 # What if the cards have equal value? end end end # Should not be here - one end too many!
+    return card2 # What if the cards have equal value?
+Return nil? end end end # Should not be here - one end too many!